julianlork/gpu-vector-addition-with-metal-and-cpp/README.md

 ## Resources

-Apple's original tutorial
+Objective-C tutorial by Apple
 https://developer.apple.com/documentation/metal/performing_calculations_on_a_gpu

-Apple's guide on how to use metal with cpp https://developer.apple.com/metal/cpp/
+Getting started with Metal and C++ by Apple
+https://developer.apple.com/metal/cpp/